Gabriella439/nixos-in-production/manuscript/Setup.md

 For example, the above command uses Bash's support for process substitution because otherwise we'd have to create a temporary file to store the `CONFIGURATION` and clean up the temporary file afterwards (which is tricky to do 100% reliably).
 Process substitution is also more reliable than a temporary file because it happens entirely in memory and the intermediate result can't be accidentally deleted.

 This may seem paranoid, but I've encountered stranger shell script failures than that, so I program very defensively.
 {/blurb}

+{blurb, class:information}
+Feel free to use a Nix version newer than 2.11.0 if you want.
+The above example installation script only pins the version 2.11.0 because that's what happened to be the latest stable version at the time of this writing.
+That's also the Nix version that the examples from this book have been tested against.

+The only really important thing is that everyone within your organization uses the same version of Nix.
+{/blurb}